 Whether it is your first time using a car rental agency or you’re planning to rent a vehicle for your next trip, here are twelve tips to help you get a rental car for your vacation and get the best deal possible:

 Book Your Rental Car Far In Advance.

 Given the current supply disruption in rental cars, it is a good idea to make car rental reservations as soon as you have possible travel dates.

 Last-minute car rates can be ridiculously expensive, causing you to exceed your vacation travel budget and reconsider your trip.
 Worst case, it’s possible that cars might not be available at the last minute at all.

 A number of travel experts suggest making a duplicate back-up car booking in case your vehicle isn’t available when you arrive due to delayed returns.
 If you decide to make a back-up reservation, make sure to cancel it if it’s not needed.

-It’s also key to pack plenty of patience when renting cars this year.
+Packaging plenty of patience when renting cars this year is also key.
 Rental agencies are often short-staffed, particularly if you plan to rent a car at an airport location.

 Waiting times at the rental counter to pick up cars at airports can be long during peak periods, so allow additional time for rental car pick-ups and drop-offs or make arrangements for skip-the-line car rental options.